foramsojitra/prep/README.md

 or var student2 = Object.assign( {}, obj);

-or can use var cloned = JSON.parse(JSON.stringify(obj));  but it looses all undefined and function and converts it to null value
+or can use var cloned = JSON.parse(JSON.stringify(obj));  but it looses all undefined and function and converts it to null value.
+Because JSON.parse(JSON.stringify(obj)) has some limitations like you have mentioned, which are, they do not serialize the circular object or things like Map, Set, Date, RegEx etc.

+or structuredClone

+const a = { x: 20, date: new Date() };
+const b = structuredClone(a);

 shallow cloning is just like assign value to var like let a = obj;